Travel Stories & Cats!

 The cemetery was established in 1750, and was the main cemetery for Savannah’s earliest residents until 1853.
 As the city grew and changed many of the early graves were paved over or moved.
 The cemetery became a city park in 1896.
 Currently the cemetery encompasses nearly 6 acres and contains over 9,000 graves.

-While Chris and I had walked through the cemetery once before, we had not noticed the gravestones attached to the back wall.
-Joe pointed out the gravestones and explained that those headstones were there as a result of cemetery renovations, changes, and vandalism that caused those stones to be broken or uprooted.
+While I had walked through the cemetery once before, I had not noticed the gravestones attached to the back wall.
+My friend pointed out the gravestones and explained that those headstones were there as a result of cemetery renovations, changes, and vandalism that caused those stones to be broken or uprooted.
 They were placed on the wall as a way to preserve the memory of those deceased whose stones could not be properly returned to the original spot or the original placement was unknown.
 Thanks, Joe!

 For lunch my old college friend, Edward, was able to meet us for lunch.
 A Savannah native, he recommended we check our Zunzi’s, and we were not disappointed!
 All of the sandwiches are excellent.
 I personally tried the Conquistador sandwich.
 Make sure you get the S*** Yeah Sauce!
 Needless to say, I was quite excited to realize they also have a location in Atlanta.